 Previous award winners or nominees, either individual or team, along with current individual nominees are eligible to be included in a work team nomination.
 An individual may be a member of several nominated teams.

 Nominations and letters of support may be submitted by any member of the campus community (administrators, staff, faculty or students) throughout the course of the year.
-Nominations must be made and completed using the online form by February 15 of each year.
+Nominations must be made and completed using the online form by the deadline of each year.

 The completed nomination package will be reviewed by Human Resources and placed in each nominees' personnel file.
 Human Resources will verify that the nominated employee is in good standing with the University.NOTE: Any Villanova employee may nominate or write a letter of support for only one person and/or one team.

 All nominees will be judged in comparison to all other nominees for the current fiscal year.
 Examples and achievements will only be considered if they are related to work in the department and/or at the University.
 Each committee member will use a ten-point scale to rate the nominees based on the Nomination Statement.
 Letters of support will then be reviewed.
 An average score will be developed for each nominee.
 A run-off vote will then be conducted with the top three scorers to determine the awardee who will be recommended to the President.
 The President will approve all awards.

 One individual award and one team award may be given in each fiscal year.
 Where there are no outstanding candidates, no awards will be given.